Watch this video to learn more about anger after disaster.

-When episodes of anger are too frequent, too intense or last for too long
+When episodes of anger are frequent, intense or last for a long time

 When anger negatively impacts personal relationships